kittles/song_barker/models.md

 ## Objects

 ### user
-the user object is hopefully self explanitory. ive included a "desc" attribute for each of the column definitions in the schema that may be helpful as well. the primary purpose of having a user object at all is to track purchases and enable a single account accross multiple devices.
+the user object is hopefully self explanitory. the primary purpose of having a user object at all is to track purchases and enable a single account accross multiple devices.

 ### raw